amberframework/docs/cli/new.md

   NAME  name/path of project

 Options:
   -d                Select the database database engine, can be one of: pg | mysql | sqlite
                     (default: pg)
-  --deps      Installs project dependencies, this is the equivalent of running (shards update) -m          Select the model type, can be one of: granite
-              (default: granite)
-  --no-color  Disable colored output
+  --minimal         Does not install npm dependencies --no-color        Disable colored output
-  -r          Use a named recipe.
+  --no-deps         Does not install dependencies, this avoids running shards update -r                Use a named recipe.
 See documentation at  https://docs.amberframework.org/amber/cli/recipes.
   -t                Selects the template engine language, can be one of: slang | ecr
                     (default: slang)
-  -h, --help  show this help
+  -y, --assume-yes  Assume yes to disable interactive mode -h, --help        show this help
 ```

 See the **Recipes** option of the **Command Line Tool** for information about using recipes to generate applications.